-Are you interested in joining the Happy Day Child Care Center family?
+Are you interested in joining the Happy Day Child Care Center Preschool family?
 Here are some forms you can download.

-All parents who are considering Happy Day Child Care Center are asked to visit the center and to bring their child to a get-acquainted session to help them decide if Happy Day meets their needs and to ease the transition into care.
+All parents who are considering Happy Day Child Care Center Preschool are asked to visit the center and to bring their child to a get-acquainted session to help them decide if Happy Day meets their needs and to ease the transition into care.
 This gives parents ample time to ask any questions they might have.
 Regulations are discussed with parents, and the Department of Early Education and Care is identified as the licensing agent.
 Parents are given copies of all appropriate forms.

-The happy Day Child Care Center was founded in 1955 by Ethel M. Smith.
+The Happy Day Child Care Center Preschool was founded in 1955 by Ethel M. Smith.
 As a parent of a young child, she found herself having to rely on day care in order to work.
 It was in that day care setting that her child sustained a life threatening injury that required emergency surgery.
 While waiting for her four year old daughter to come out of surgery, Mrs. Smith began visualizing a preschool where parents "would not have to worry".
 A preschool program that provided a safe environment for child, along with a staff threat was alert to the activities around them.
 It also meant that parents would be informed if their child was injured or complained of being ill.

-With this vision in mind Mrs. Smith, best remembered as Essie, and her mother Mrs. Theodosia White (grandma) formed what became known as the Happy Day Child Care Center.
+With this vision in mind Mrs. Smith, best remembered as Essie, and her mother Mrs. Theodosia White (grandma) formed what became known as the Happy Day Child Care Center Preschool.
 The original preschool began on Fernwood Rd.
 Worcester, MA.
 On opening day a total of five children were in attendance.
 It wasn't long before Mrs. Smith realized that children were capable of learning a great deal more than parents or day care staff gave them credit for.
 It was then that a curriculum was added to the program.
 This was unheard of in the fifties.